 If you work as a freelancer or contractor through a limited company, you’ll need to supply your current contracts and, where possible, all contracts for the last 12 months.
 If this isn’t possible, your personal tax returns and company accounts can be used.

 If you are operating as a sole trader, you will need to supply a minimum of 1 year’s finalised accounts.
 A recent SA302 from HMRC should be enough to cover this.

 If you are a director of a limited company, you will be required to provide your company’s accounts or personal tax return for the most recent year.
-Some lenders will need to see 2-3 years’ accounts, but you will find plenty of options that only require 1 year.
+Some lenders will need to see 2-3 years’ accounts, but you will find some lenders only require 1 year.

 Earnings and affordability for self-employed mortgages